apache/flink/docs/dev/table/sqlClient.md

 DROP VIEW MyNewView;
 {% endhighlight %}

+Displays all of the views in the current session using the `SHOW VIEWS` statement:

+{% highlight text %}
+SHOW VIEWS
+{% endhighlight %}

 <span class="label label-danger">Attention</span> The definition of views in the CLI is limited to the mentioned syntax above.
 Defining a schema for views or escaping whitespaces in table names will be supported in future versions.

 {% top %}